Devzukis/welcome/README.md

-# Welcome to the Devzukis
+# Welcome to Devzukis
-All members of the Azuki community are welcome to join the devzukis org and contribute.
+All developers in the Azuki community are welcome to join the devzukis org and contribute.